remix-run/remix-website/data/posts/remix-i18n.md

 }
 ```

-As this `getLang` function is also designed to return selected valid `params.lang` values, it can be used to get only the necessary data for the selected language.
-The contact data object with types in `data.tsx` looks like this.
+The `getLang` function returns the selected valid `params.lang` value, which means it can be used to get only the necessary data for the selected language.
+The contact data object with types in `data.tsx` looks like this:

 ```js
 // data.tsx